“Hastings-on-Hudson is a village, in a Wittgensteinian sort of way,” Mr. Wallach said. (Quoted in “Creating Hipsturbia“)

 Anyway, I wanted to write a short post about a favourite dropped name, Wittgenstein.
 Wittgenstein gets “cited” often in STS works, and often questionably.
 The prominence of Wittgenstein in constructivist accounts of science and technology can probably be attributed to Bloor, who wrote an early influential paper called “Wittgenstein and Mannheim on the Sociology of Mathematics,” (which I can’t actually find anywhere online), and later a book and then another propounding a sociological reading of Wittgenstein (it is interesting to note that neither of these books have garnered any serious attention among Wittgenstein scholars).
 I think often when people are citing Wittgenstein in STS, they are really citing Bloor.
 Bloor’s readings of Wittgenstein are inventive and thorough (I don’t mean to imply that Bloor is simply name-dropping) but nonetheless debatable and perhaps uncritically repeated.
 However, as is often the case, once I begin reading a little bit I find someone else has already beat me to the punch (in this case by 30 years!) and made more or less the same arguments that I wanted to make, albeit more coherently and intelligently.
 In his review of Bloor’s interpretation of Wittgenstein, Ian Hacking reflects on the hackneyed use of the term “forms of life” and the likelihood that Wittgenstein would disagree with Bloor’s sociological interpretation.
 These were precisely the things I wanted to discuss, but it would just be better if you read Hacking’s review instead.

 However, though likely completely extraneous, I will say a few more brief things about “forms of life.”
 It is interesting that Hacking calls the term hackneyed thirty-years ago…what does that make it today?
-A year following Hacking’s review, Shapin and Schaffer made “liberal, but informal” (shouldn’t that be liberal and informal?) use of the term in their influential work Leviathan and the Air-Pump.
+A year following Hacking’s review, Shapin and Schaffer made “liberal, but informal” use of the term in their influential work Leviathan and the Air-Pump.
 This work was probably also a big contributor to the term’s persistent clichéd use in STS (though they were undoubtedly influenced by Bloor).
 There are a few things that are noteworthy about this phrase.
 Firstly, Wittgenstein used it hardly at all.
 He mentions it a scant five times in the entire Philosophical Investigations (and only three times in the main part of the book).
 For good measure, here they are:

 19. It is easy to imagine a language consisting only of orders and reports in battle. -Or a language consisting only of questions and expressions for answering Yes and No – and countless other things. – And to imagine a language means to imagine a form of life.